 During our stay, Padre Carlos also came for a brief visit and to lead mass.
 Upon meeting him, he immediately blessed me (cross and all).
 When I divulged my Jewish faith, we all had a good laugh.
 When it was time for mass, I opted to stay outside the church, within earshot of the service, without participating.
 No one – neither Padre Carlos or Sisters Fabiola, Maria and Elise – treated me any differently or made me feel badly for not attending the service.

 This was a level of acceptance that was so meaningful to me, as I’ve had more than my share of well-meaning proselytizers cross my path.
-Hogar Belen is acceptance.
+Hogar Belen a Community of the Congregation Our Lady of the Missions (Nuestra Señora de las Misiones) is acceptance.

 - Renovate 2 of the rooms, one for Andrea, a 14-year-old girl and one Kathleen, a handicapped girl who is somewhere between 13-15 years old